How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 AKD High Pass TVI Filter

 The HPFS is a high pass TVI filter for reducing interference from both HF (short wave) and VHF PMR radio transmitters.
-These TVI filters are available from Maplin.co.uk (stock code QT25C - unsuitable for Tetra TVI)
+These TVI filters are available from Amazon.co.uk (unsuitable for Tetra TVI)

 Garex 6 Section High Pass TVI Filter